amanpwl92/konnect-team-interview-ingest-exercise/README.md

 Note - it could be either "docker-compose" or "docker compose" depending on the docker version you are using.
 Old docker versions needs docker-compose separately whereas with new versions, docker compose is integrated with docker.

+Also multiple kafka topics are used for different konnect entities since different entities have different schema.

 ```
 docker compose up -d